How to Find a High-Quality Home Health Care Provider

-There are many factors to consider when choosing a home health provider.
-One of the most important is quality.
-What are the home health agency’s star ratings?
+Quality is one of the most important factors to consider when choosing a home health provider.
+How is quality measured and what should you look for?
+What are a home health agency’s quality ratings?
 Do they make it a priority to keep you out of the hospital as much as possible, and can they support their claims with data?

-Choosing a high-quality home health provider that is recognized for exceptional care can help increase your likelihood of:
+Choosing a high-quality home health provider that is recognized for exceptional care can help you:

 Understanding Home Health Quality Measures

-There are several objective indicators of quality that can help you choose the best home health care provider for your needs.
+There are several clear indicators of quality that can help you choose thebest home health care provider for your needs.
 These measures gauge how well the agency cares for its patients, how often it uses best practices, whether patients improve in important areas and what other patients said about their experience.

 Quality of Patient Care Star Ratings

-Quality of Patient Care Star Ratings gauge how well agencies help patients regain or maintain key functional abilities and if they adhere to evidence-based practices.
+Quality of Patient Care Star Ratings gauge how well agencies help patients regain or maintain key functional abilities and if they follow evidence-based practices.
 They’re updated quarterly based on data collected by CMS about home health providers nationwide.

 Most home health agencies have an average score, which is 3-3½ stars.
 If an agency’s Quality of Patient Care Star Rating is below 3-3½, it performed below average compared to other home health providers.
 If an agency scores above 3-3½ stars, it performed above average.